ipspace/blog/content/posts/2020/04/can-we-trust-bgp-next-hops-part-1.md

 What really happens is that R2 uses recursive routing table lookup to find next hop to reach L1, and then hopes that if the next hop to L1 is reachable (for example, it's advertised by OSPF), it's safe to use it for any destinations with L1 as the next hop.

-You might say "_gee, that makes perfect sense_" (ignoring for the moment the ACL SNAFU I mentioned above), but consider how the packet forwarding with R1 is really implemented:
+You might say "_gee, that makes perfect sense_" (ignoring for the moment the ACL SNAFU I mentioned above), but consider how packet forwarding within R1 is really implemented:

 {{<figure src="/2020/04/Control-Data-Plane.jpg" caption="Control and data plane in a router running BGP" >}}